PeteG-cmd/project-4/README.md

 For this project I chose to work alone, and was challenged to build a full-stack application of my choice in one week.

-After some though I decided to create an application that would allow users to sign up and create groups to split expenses between members of their house hold, and provide summaries and analysis of the current position of each member and the household as a whole.
+After some thought, I decided to create an application that would allow users to sign up and create groups to split expenses between members of their household, and provide summaries and analysis of the current position of each member and the household as a whole.

 <img src='project/media/assets/House-Share_signup.png'>